 For CCD type input signals, the signal may be processed using CDS, which will remove pixel-by-pixel common mode noise.
 For CDS operation, the video level is processed with respect to the video reset level, regardless of whether RLC has been performed.
-To sample using CDS, control bit CDS must be set to 1 (default), this sets switch 2 into the position shown in Figure 6 and causes the signal reference to come from the video reset level.
-The time at which the reset level is sampled, by clock R_s/CL , is adjustable by programming control bits CDSREF[1:0], as shown in Figure 8.
+To sample using CDS, control bit CDS must be set to 1 (default), this controls switch 2 (Figure 6) and causes the signal reference to come from the video reset level.
+The time at which the reset level is sampled, by clock R_s/CL, is adjustable by programming control bits CDSREF[1:0], as shown in Figure 8.